neufeld/AXIOME3/README.md

 ###### 2. Go to the end of the file

-For vim users, you can press G (uppercase G; it is case-sensitive!)
+For vim users, press G (uppercase G; it is case-sensitive!)

 ###### 3. Add 'PATH=${PATH}:/Data/reference/databases/qiime2/qiime2-helpers/scripts' to the end of the file

-For vim users, do the following steps...
+For vim users, do the following...

-...a) Press Esc button however many times you want (just to make sure you are not in some weird mode).
+&nbsp;&nbsp;&nbsp;a) Press Esc button however many times you want (just to make sure you are not in some weird mode).
 2-3 times should suffice.

-...b) Press o (lowercase alphabet 'o').
+&nbsp;&nbsp;&nbsp;b) Press o (lowercase alphabet 'o').
 This should add a new line, and you will be able to type now.

-...c) Add the following lines
+&nbsp;&nbsp;&nbsp;c) Add the following lines

 ```
 # Temporary PATH variable to access Jackson's script